carado/pixeljoint-scraper/README.md

 https://pixeljoint.com/p/4343.htm
 ```

-this will create one directory per artist, and in those images will be downloaded.
+this will create one directory per artist, and in those images will be downloaded, in a manner similar to [gallery-dl](https://github.com/mikf/gallery-dl/).

 it is meant to be re-ran periodically to get new images.